Korea and the United Nations: Observers (1948–1991)

-On 12 December 1948, the Republic of Korea was officially recognized by the UN General Assembly (UNGA) under Resolution 195.
+In 1947, the United Nations General Assembly (UNGA) established the United Nations Temporary Commission on Korea was established to conduct elections in Korea.
+However, the Soviet Union refused to allow the commission to conduct elections in northern Korea, leading it to hold elections only in southern Korea.
+The resulting Constitutional Assembly election led to the establishment of the Republic of Korea (ROK) in the south in August 1948.
+Weeks later, Kim Il Sung established the Democratic People's Republic of Korea in the north, denouncing the UN as a rubber stamp for Western imperialism.
+On 12 December 1948, the Republic of Korea was officially recognized by the UN General Assembly under Resolution 195.
 (Note: The recognition was refused by Soviet Union and other communist states at the first time.)
 From that point, South Korea participated in the GA as an observer.
 Both South Korea and North Korea applied for membership in the UN in 1949, but no action was taken on their applications at that time as the Soviet Union opposed the admission of South Korea.
+South Korea applied in January 1949; the UN Security Council backed the motion, but it was vetoed by the Soviet Union.
+North Korea applied in February 1949, but the UN Security Council refused a Soviet proposal to refer the application to the Committee on the Admission of New Members.

 In June 1950, North Korea invaded South Korea, and the Korean War commenced.
 The UN Security Council denounced the invasion, and "recommended that Members of the United Nations furnish such assistance to the Republic of Korea as may be necessary to repel the armed attack and to restore international peace and security in the area," and "that all Members providing military forces and other assistance...make such forces and other assistance available to a unified command under the United States of America," and authorized this new United Nations Command "at its discretion to use the United Nations flag in the course of operations against North Korean forces..."
 Sixteen nations responded by sending combat troops (and five other countries sent humanitarian aid) to support South Korea.
 The Soviet Union, a veto-wielding power, was absent and failed to prevent the UN resolution, having been boycotting proceedings since January 1950 in protest that the Republic of China and not the People's Republic of China held a permanent seat on the council.
 The Council President at the time was Norwegian Arne Sunde.

-Coming with change of recognition in 1971 of the Chinese seat, North Korea also gained observer status in 1973.
+UN's involvement in the Korean War in South Korea's defense became important to ROK's subsequent claims of legitimacy, while North Korea denounced UN involvement as being driven by the United States.
+South Korea had overwhelming support for its admission in the UN General Assembly, but it was repeatedly vetoed by the Soviet Union.